manteo15/PriceComparatorAPI/README.md

 PROJECT STRUCTURE

 The project is split in 5 modules:
--Model: it contains the entities
+-Model: it contains the entities;
--Repository: it contains the repositories for entities created
+-Repository: it contains the repositories for entities created;
--Service: it contains the store service
+-Service: it contains the store service;
--API: it contains the main and the controllers
+-API: it contains the main and the controllers;
--Utils: it contains the CSV's, models used to receive and return from endpoints and exceptions
+-Utils: it contains the CSV's, models used to receive and return from endpoints and exceptions;

 The application was built using Maven, Spring Boot and H2 database.